Rohan-John-Santosh/Tic-Tac-Toe/README.md

-# Simple implementation of Tic-Tac-Toe game using Python
+# Simple implementation of Tic-Tac-Toe game using Python Tkinter